kartgoel/HydraDocumentation/docs/hydraPredict.rst

 ~~~~~~~~~~~~~

 - ``plotType_ID``:An integer representing the plot ID in the database.
-- ``model_ID``: An interger representing the AI model ID in the database.
+- ``model_ID``: An integer representing the AI model ID in the database.
 - ``to_pred``: A string representing the path of the image to be predicted.
 - ``preds``: A list of floats representing the predicted labels for the plots.
 - ``labels_of_model``: A string representing the labels associated with the AI model.
 - ``outfile``: A string representing the output file path where the report will be written.
 - ``outdir``: A string representing the output directory where the plot will be moved.
 - ``debug_mode``: An optional boolean that will run the script in debug mode when 'True'.
-Defaults to 'False'.
+Default is 'False'.

 Example Usage